-16 Which regulations govern generic substitution by pharmacists of brand-name drugs?
+16. Which regulations govern generic substitution by pharmacists of brand-name drugs?

 The communiqué and circulars by the Ministry of Health govern this area.
-In the Circular dated 18.06.2009 No. 43081 approved by the Turkish Ministry of Health explicitly accepted as a right of pharmacists to suggest to patients a generic substitution for original products.
+In Circular dated 18.06.2009 and numbered 43081 approved by Turkish Ministry of Health explicitly accepted as a right of pharmacists to suggest patients generic substitution for original products.

-Besides, the Communiqué on Social Security Institute Health Practice defines generic substitution practice as 'the products containing the same active ingredient that can be used for the same indication; in the same equivalent groups or on the basis of the same price comparison, but in separate equivalent groups in terms of pharmacy substitution'.
-Reimbursement schemes of the Social Security Institute (SSI) are also a factor in prescribing generic substances, and the pricing policy is specified in article 4.4.2 of the Communiqué on Social Security Institute Health Practice
+Besides, Communiqué on Social Security Institute Health Practice defines generic substitution practice as "the products containing same active ingredient that can be used for the same indication; in the same equivalent groups or on the basis of the same price comparison, but in separate equivalent groups in terms of pharmacy substitution".
+Reimbursement schemes of the Social Security Institute (SSI) are also a factor in prescribing of generic substances, and the price policy are specified in the Article 4.4.2 of Communiqué on Social Security Institute Health Practice.